Keep in mind that I won't update this page as

 - Check the tank has air and that is properly strapped to the Octopus and to the BCD and that the valve is open.

-- Check your air on land with 3 big breaths, if it takes funky or you have difficulty change tanks,
+- Check your air on land with 3 big breaths, if it tastes funky or you have difficulty sucking the air change tanks,

-- check if the mouth piece of your regulator is broken or not properly attached, if so change it.
+- check if the mouth piece of your regulator is not broken or not properly attached, if so, change it.

 - check the straps in your fins and mask for wear.